postalsys/email-guide/docs/user-based/dns-based.md

 # "3rd-Party DNS Setup" Email Sending Approach

-This approach allows your SaaS service to send emails using the user's domain name, enhancing authenticity.
+This approach allows your SaaS service to send emails with the user's domain name, making the emails look more authentic.

 ## How It Works:

-1. **Configuration Sharing:** Your SaaS service provides users with specific DNS configuration values, including [SPF](../terms/spf) and [DKIM](../terms/dkim) settings.
+1. **Configuration Sharing:** Your SaaS service shares DNS configuration details with users.
+This includes settings for [SPF](../terms/spf) and [DKIM](../terms/dkim).
-2. **User Action:** Users then update their domain's DNS settings with these provided values.
+2. **User Action:** Users then update their domain's DNS settings with these values.
-3. **Email Dispatch:** With the updated DNS settings, your SaaS platform can send emails using the user's domain name in the sender address.
+3. **Email Sending:** With these DNS updates, your SaaS can send emails using the user's domain in the sender address.
+As the user configures their DNS with your DKIM and SPF values, emails sent by your server will look authentic to the recipients.

 ## Pros:

 - **Authenticity:** Emails appear genuine to recipients and successfully pass SPF/DKIM validation checks.
-- **Simplified Infrastructure:** The setup isn't overly complicated.
-You can utilize a shared email sending infrastructure, merely adjusting the sender name for each email.
-There's no need for intricate software or individualized services for each user.
+- **Simplified Infrastructure:** The setup is straightforward.
+You use a single email-sending system for all your customers, only changing the sender name and address for each email.
+There's no need for complex software or unique services for individual users.
-- **Vendor Flexibility:** This approach often aligns with existing email sending vendors used for transactional emails.
+- **Vendor Flexibility:** This method often works well with existing email-sending services used for transactional emails.

 ## Cons:

-- **DNS Complexity:** Updating DNS settings can be perplexing, especially for those unfamiliar with the process.
+- **DNS Complexity:** Changing DNS settings can be confusing for those not familiar with it.
-- **Admin Restrictions:** Only individuals with domain admin rights can modify the necessary records.
+- **Admin Access Needed:** Only people with domain admin rights can change the necessary records.
-- **Knowledge Gap:** Smaller companies might not be aware of their DNS provider or how to adjust the settings.
+- **Knowledge Gap:** Smaller businesses may not know their DNS provider or how to change settings.
-- **Lack of Standardization:** DNS setup forms vary across providers.
-For instance, Cloudflare and AWS Route53 have different expectations for TXT records, making tutorial creation challenging.
+- **Different Setups:** DNS setup steps vary across providers, like Cloudflare and AWS Route53, which have different expectations for TXT records, making tutorial creation challenging.

 ## Required DNS Fields for Email Configuration